EatMoreChicken/CentOS/README.md

 3. And then, `vi /etc/sysconfig/network-scripts/ifcfg-enp0s3`.
 (If you are using a VMWare vm, use `vi /etc/sysconfig/network-scripts/ifcfg-ens33`)

     To edit text in `vi`, you must click `i` to enter "insert mode" and once you are done editing, click `ESC` to exit insert mode, now click `SHIFT` and `:` at the same time and enter `wq`. `wq` means write to the file and quit the file.
-The same cam be done by doing `x` instead of `wq`.
+The same can be done by doing `x` instead of `wq`.
 Refer to [this website](https://www.cs.colostate.edu/helpdocs/vi.html) to learn more about vi.

     You need to change the configuration from
     ``` bash